austinatkinson93/TheEmployeeDirectory/README.md

 ## installation
 * Here is the link to the [GitHub Repository](https://github.com/austinatkinson93/TheEmployeeDirectory)
-* Have a look at the [Deployed Application](https://austinatkinson93.github.io/TheCalender/)
+* Have a look at the [Deployed Application](https://austinatkinson93.github.io/TheEmployeeDirectory/)

 ## Usage
-This calender app is fairly easay to understand:

-* This app is rather simple.
-All you have to do is write your daily tasks into the apporpriate time block.
-    - Color Key:
-        * Red: Current Hours
-        * Grey: Past Hours
-        * Green: Future Hours

-* once done you can save your information by clicking the blue button at the end of each corressponding time block.

-Enjoy!
+Simply open the link to the deployed site to view all of the employees.

+    - The employees can be searched by name (first or last)
+    - Employees can also be sorted alphabetically by name

 ## Credits